ctelfer/catrpi/README.txt

 To run a program that must be loaded by the "loader" program:
-  * Perform the steps listed above for the "loader" program to run it on the RPI.
+  * Perform the steps listed above for the "loader" program (found in apps/loader) to run it on the RPI at startup.
-  * Build the program to run.
+  * Build the program you want to load with the loader.
   * When the "loader" program boots up issue the 'x' command to have it start receiving a file via xmodem.
   * Use the terminal program to send the file (APP.bin) via xmodem.  (example